Oh hang on a minute.

 - Stir well until you get a bright orange kind of mixture.
 Check the taste and add extra harissa if you prefer.
 Harissa is pretty spicy, keep that in mind.
 Stuff the mushrooms with this creamy ricotta mixture using a piping bag or 2 teaspoons.

 - Layer a small ceramic baking dish with a sheet of baking paper and place the stuffed mushroom caps on it.
 Add the lemon zest and panko to a bowl.
 Combine both while grinding the panko into a finer crumb using the back of a spoon.
 Season with a little pepper and salt.
 Generously top the stuffed mushrooms in the baking dish with the lemon zest crumble.

-Looking for more stuffed mushrooms inspiration then?
 Well I browsed the internet a little and here are some combinations that look and sound just amazing!
-Stuffed mushrooms with creamy spinach and a quail egg on top: I’m thinking a filling of cooked chopped spinach, cream cheese and grated mozzarella or cheddar cheese for instance.
+Stuffed shrooms with creamy spinach and a quail egg on top: I’m thinking a filling of cooked and chopped spinach, cream cheese and grated mozzarella or cheddar cheese for instance.